Sabrinas Organizing

 Now, decide what items you want to donate to these Charitable Locations.

 You do not need to bring all the articles to one place.
 Find a charity close to you and see what you can give them to help.
-It could be office supplies for their office, furniture for their waiting room, anything is possible.
+It could be office supplies for their office, furniture (Affiliate Link) for their waiting room, anything is possible.
 All you need to do is ask them or check their website and see what they are looking for.

 Some charities take a variety of items.
 Others may only need certain ones.
 A kennel may only need blankets and newspapers, where the nearest women's shelter will need baby supplies and women's clothing.